Let’s be honest, when designing a new home or renovating an existing one, the laundry is often the forgotten room.

 - Include drawers in your laundry design and pull out basket drawers or hamper drawers for dirty linen.
 If you have room, additional sorting drawers for washing to separate your whites, darks, and colours so they are ready for the next load, keeping the washing off the floor on washing day.

 - Include a hanging rail under the overhead cupboards over the sink and bench top.
 You can hang washing to air on raining days or drip dry over the sink or hang the ironing if you like to iron in the laundry.

 - Internal wire ware and storage accessories.
-There are so many nifty accessories and storage solutions you can include inside your cabinetry to save space and make the best use of your space.
-Beware this is where it can add up quickly and change the budget of your laundry dramatically.
+There are so many nifty accessories and storage solutions you can include inside your cabinetry to save room and make the best use of your space.
+But beware, this is where cost can add up quickly and change the budget of your laundry dramatically.
 But the right selection can make a big difference to your laundry design.